KreaeTerra/Proppy-Plane/README.md

  ## Current Features

-* No textures yet apart from godots own icon.svg file.
+* No textures yet apart from Godot's own icon.svg file.
 We going all function and no form as of yet.

 * A game over screen that barely works and manages to not crash the game, nifty I would say.